New Beginning (Bucks Fizz song): Background

 The song was written by Mike Myers and Tony Gibber and was produced by Myers along with the group's regular producer Andy Hill.
 According to the group, the recording of the song took an unusually long time due to the vocal tracks.
 As well as the group recording their vocals repeatedly, there was also a children's choir and gospel choir used on the track.
 The musicians in the studio also were used on distant back-up vocals.
 Member Cheryl Baker remembers one version where Hill instructed them to deliberately sing out of tune, which she found difficult.
 Many of the vocals were recorded at the newly opened Terminal 24 studios in South London due to its distinctive vocal acoustics.
 The original mix of the song was completed in February 1986.

-"New Beginning" (as it is very often more simply referred) was originally recorded a year earlier by Force 8 - who were actually pop group The Dooleys under an assumed name.
+"New Beginning" (as it is very often more simply referred) was originally recorded a year earlier by Force 8.
 The theme of the song is one of hope where the narrator talks about building a happier world, with some parts of the song sung in Swahili and Spanish.
 The video for the single depicts the group performing the song in a Metropolis-type setting backed by dancers and drummers - due to the heavy drum sound on the track.